nimbrethil81/warboss-companion-dev/SPEC.md

 | Live | https://nimbrethil81.github.io/warboss-companion/ | Production — stable, tested releases only |
 | Development | https://nimbrethil81.github.io/warboss-companion-dev/ | Active development and testing |

 **Workflow:** All changes are built and tested in the dev repo first.
 A GitHub Action copies changed files from dev to live, overwriting files of the same name.
+The deploy also triggers the Pages build.
 No change goes to live without passing in dev first.

 ### Repository & File Structure